datagovua/ckan-vagrant-chef/README.md

 A Vagrant deployment of CKAN using Chef as provisioner.

-Creates an Ubuntu 12.04 VM running Postgres 9.4, Solr, Jetty, CKAN (master) and Datastore.
+Sets up remote machine to run Postgres 9.4, Solr, Jetty, CKAN (2.3) and Datastore.

 ## Installation